FAlbanni/PlayVideoURL/README.md

 # PlayVideoURL
 *Play videos in Kodi directly from URL direct links.*

-With PlayVideoURL you can generate a list of videos on https://pastebin.com and then play them all on Kodi!
+With PlayVideoURL you can create a list of direct links videos on https://pastebin.com and then play them all on Kodi!

 ## How to install it?